mehulshrivastava7/Financial-Advisory-Chatbot/Financial_Question/Readme.md

 1. **Questionnaire:** contains questions with the pre-determined class values
 2. **Data Processing:** implements the facebook/bart-large-mnli model to compute confidence values for each class
-3. **Scoring:** computes the score using the predefined weiights for each class, taking into account the confidence level of each class as well
+3. **Scoring:** computes the score using the predefined weights for each class, taking into account the confidence level of each class as well

 How to Use:
 -----------